Robust Knowledge Adaptation for Dynamic Graph Neural Networks: Experiments

 \subsection{Visualizations of Robustness}

-In order to intuitively understand our reinforced neighbor selection module, we design one robustness visualization experiment by showing the actions output by the policy network under different levels of noise added into the UCI dataset.
+In order to intuitively understand our reinforced neighbor selection module, we design a robustness visualization experiment by showing the actions output by the policy network under different levels of noise added to the UCI dataset.
 As shown in Fig. \ref{visualization}, the variance $\sigma^2$ of the Gaussian noise is set to $0, 0.01, 0.03$, and $0.1$ from left to right.
 The red point is the central node, into which we add the above noise.
-The noisy information will be blindly propagated to the yellow node and its all neighborhoods if using previous methods.
-In Fig. \ref{visualization}, we observe that, in the yellow node's neighborhoods, the number of nodes selected to be updated decreases by using our method, as the level of the noise increases.
+The noisy information would be blindly propagated to the yellow node and its all neighborhoods if using previous methods.
+In Fig. \ref{visualization}, we observe that, in the yellow node's neighborhoods, the number of nodes selected to be updated decreases as the level of noise increases when using our method.
 This indicates that the noisy information could be prevented to some extent by our method, such that the negative influence can be lowered, and thus our method is robust to noise.